 - 1. How are the needs of students experiencing homelessness determined upon enrollment? - 2.
+How is the homeless liaison involved in determining the Title I, Part A homeless reservation amount? - 3.
+What data is used to determine the Title I, Part A homeless reservation?
+(Is there a needs assessment, program evaluation, etc.?) - 4.
 What are the supplemental academic and support services provided to students experiencing homelessness in Title I and non-Title I schools?
-What are examples of successful academic services provided to these students? - 3.
+What are examples of successful academic services provided to these students? - 5.
 Describe the process used to ensure adequate financial resources are made available to serve students experiencing homelessness in all schools.
 What collaboration exists to ensure this?

-10.1.
-Kubi IO.1.
-Rubi ic Beginning The LEA does not have a procedure to identify the needs of students experiencing homelessness.
-Beginning The LEA has a procedure to identify the academic and support needs of students experiencing homelessness, BUT any of the following are evident: It is not being implemented across all school buildings; The LEA cannot describe the supplemental academic or support services provided to students experiencing homelessness in all schools; and/or It does not have a process to ensure adequate financial resources are available to support students experiencing homelessness in all schools.
-Developing The LEA has a procedure to identify academic and support needs of students experiencing homelessness, AND describes the supplemental academic or support services provided to students experiencing homelessness in all schools, BUT the LEA provides little evidence: • That the procedure is being implemented across all school buildings in the LEA; and/or • Of collaboration for funding academic and support services for students experiencing homelessness.
+The LEA does not have a procedure to identify the needs of students experiencing homelessness

+The LEA has a procedure to identify the academic and support needs of students experiencing homelessness, BUT any of the following are evident:

+- It is not being implemented across all school buildings; - The LEA cannot describe the supplemental academic or support services provided to students experiencing homelessness in all schools; and/or - It does not have a process to ensure adequate financial resources are available to support students experiencing homelessness in all schools.

+The LEA has a procedure to identify academic and support needs of students experiencing homelessness, AND describes the supplemental academic or support services provided to students experiencing homelessness in all schools, BUT the LEA provides little evidence:

+- That the procedure is being implemented across all school buildings in the LEA; and/or - Of collaboration for funding academic and support services for students experiencing homelessness. - That the LEA does not involve the homeless liaison in determining the TI-A homeless reservation.